 The best way to understand this topic is with an example.
 Let's start an application in a Docker container.

 The application runs inside the container on port 8080 and should be accessible on the Docker host at 9090.
-We deviate in the

-example from the default port 8080 of the host, so that one can better understand the ports of host and container in our
+example from the default port 8080 of the host, so that one can better understand the ports of host and

 example.
 The start is done via the following command: